pooyanosk1382/numericalAnalysis/README.md

 # numericalAnalysis
 Codes of lesson of numerical analysis in winter and spring of 2023.
+All the exercises are there and in this order that I write here.

 # Newton
 This code calculate the answer of some equations that is hard to find its exact value.